kendall-creator/7more-app/README.md

   - All demographics calculated in real-time from current participant data

 #### Bridge Team Workflow
+- **Add Participant Button** - "+" button in header allows Bridge Team to manually add participants directly to the queue
 - View all pending participants with time since submission
 - **Days-since tracking** - See "contacted X days ago" for each participant
   - Shows on all bridge team participants (pending, attempted, contacted)